thenickbit/paper-frame/README.md

 This is a WiFi-enabled e-paper photo frame project that allows users to set their own pictures and receive pictures remotely.

-The current v1 in development is using an esp32 and a black & white display. v2 later next month will use a raspberry pi and a 7-color display
+The current v1 in development is using an esp32 and a black & white display. v2 later next month will use a raspberry pi and a 7-color display.

 ## Components
 ### v1